mraerino/addon-marketplace-poc/README.md

 Firebase gives you functionality like analytics, databases, messaging and crash reporting so you can move quickly and focus on your users.
 ```

-This can easily be managed using netlify CMS and third party vendors might be able to make a PR to propose or update their add-ons.
+This can easily be managed using *NetlifyCMS* and third party vendors might be able to make PRs to propose or update their add-ons.

 ### Firebase example provisioner

+*TODO*

 Cloud function using the automated Firebase project creation capabilities of the Firebase SDK.